dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-6 Windows ETW.md

 ETW traces are not useful for examining CPU microarchitectural bottlenecks.
 For that, use vendor-specific tools like Intel VTune, AMD uProf, Apple Instruments, etc.

 ETW traces capture the dynamics of all processes at the system level, however, it may generate a lot of data.
-For example, capturing thread context switching data to observe various waits and delays can easily generate 1-2 GB per minute.
+For example, capturing thread context switching data to observe various waits and delays can easily generate 1--2 GB per minute.
 That's why it is not practical to record high-volume events for hours without overriding previously stored traces.

 ### Tools to Record ETW traces {.unlisted .unnumbered}

 Here is the list of tools one can use to capture ETW traces:

-- `wpr.exe`: a command line recording tool, part of Windows 10 and Windows Performance Toolkit.
+- `WPR.exe`: a command line recording tool, part of Windows 10 and Windows Performance Toolkit.
 - `WPRUI.exe`: a simple UI for recording ETW data, part of Windows Performance Toolkit
 - `xperf`: a command line predecessor of wpr, part of Windows Performance Toolkit.
 - `PerfView`:[^3] a graphical recording and analysis tool with the main focus on .NET Applications.
 This is an open-source application developed by Microsoft.